 Place the dough into the meat grinder and turn on the mixer.
 Use the pusher to press the dough through.
 It will come out of the tube in long, narrow strips.
 Use kitchen scissors to cut the strips of dough to the desired length.
 You can customize the length of the breadsticks to the height of the jar you’ll keep them in.

-Place breadsticks on a baking sheet lined with baking paper, making sure to place them close together, with only a slight space in between each one.
+Place breadsticks on a baking sheet lined with Gefen Easy Baking Paper, making sure to place them close together, with only a slight space in between each one.
 Beat egg with a little salt and brush the tops of the breadsticks.
 Sprinkle immediately with a variety of seeds and garnishes.

 Preheat oven to 325 degrees Fahrenheit (170 degrees Celsius), and use your oven’s turbo (convection) feature.
 Bake for about 45 minutes, until breadsticks are nicely golden.